 These are but some of the major skill sets that recruiters look for while signing on potential programmers.
 You can learn many of the skills needed online.
 The number of websites offering programming knowledge free has only gone up in the recent past.

-Being Successful as a Freelance Programmer
+Being Successful As A Freelance Programmer

-Your success as a programmer depends on the quality of code you have created, its functionalities, how it finally performs, and its importance to an organisation.
+Your success as a programmer depends on the quality of code you have created, its functionalities, how it performs, and its importance to an organisation.

 However, employers usually measure a freelance programmer’s success in ratings and reviews.
 There are many other aspects to being successful than simply a review and a rating.
 Some of the ways you can get on the path to success as a programmer include: